-5. ABSTENTION.
-If the Commission is unable to make a 8 decision on any matter when first presented to the Commission 9 because of an abstention vote, consideration of the matter shall be 10 adjourned until the next regular meeting of the Commission.
-11 Notwithstanding Section 4, if at the next meeting the Commission is 12 unable to make a decision because of an abstention vote; such vote 13 shall then be counted as an affirmative vote.
+ABSTENTION.
+If the Commission is unable to make a decision 8 on any matter when first presented to the Commission because of an 9 abstention vote, consideration of the matter shall be continued 10 until the next regular meeting of the Commission.
+Notwithstanding 11 Section 4, if at the next meeting the Commission is unable to make 12 a decision because of an abstention vote, such vote shall then be 13 counted as an affirmative vote.

-An abstention vote shall be counted as an affirmative vote at 15|| the time the matter is first presented to the Commission if the 16 matter presented is any of the following:
+An abstention vote shall be counted as an affirmative vote at the time the matter is first presented to the Commission if the matter presented is any of the following:

-- Any matter requiring a vote at an emergency meeting Α. 18 held pursuant to Government Code Section 54956.5. - В. Any matter which may not, pursuant to state or 20 federal law, be continued to a future Commission meeting. - MEETINGS.
-The Commission shall meet regularly at 9:30 22 a.m. the fourth Thursday of each month at the County Administrative 23 Center, 4080 Lemon Street, Riverside, California or alternate 24 location as deemed necessary or desirable by the Commission, 25 Chairman or Executive Officer.
-The regular November and December 26 meetings shall be combined and held on the first Thursday 27 December.
+- A. Any matter requiring a vote at an emergency meeting 18 held pursuant to Government Code section 54956.5. - Any matter which may not, pursuant to state or 20 federal law, be continued to a future Commission meeting. - MEETINGS.
+The Commission shall meet regularly at 9:00 22 a.m. the fourth Thursday of each month at the County Administrative 23 Center, 4080 Lemon Street, Riverside, California or alternate 24 location as deemed necessary or desirable by the Commission, 25 Chairperson or Executive Officer.
+The regular November and December 26 meetings shall be combined and held on the first Thursday in 27 December.
 Special meetings of the Commission may be called in 28 accordance with Section 54956 of the Government Code.